Annual accounts – a milestone or a millstone?

 4. Use your annual accounts as a marketing tool

-But if you want to tell a bigger story, there is nothing to stop you filing the full accounts, which include the Profit & Loss account or filing abbreviated accounts but including an extra page or two of non-statutory notes where you talk about company performance, growth etc.
+But if you want to tell a bigger story, there is nothing to stop you filing the full accounts, which include the Profit & Loss account or filing filleted accounts but including an extra page or two of non-statutory notes where you talk about company performance, growth etc.

 These days, many sets of accounts are filed online but some are still being filed manually.
 Increasingly the accounts sent in by post are looking tired and second-rate compared with those filed online.